Christmas provides Connecticut town a break from mourning

-NEWTOWN, Connecticut (Reuters) - Christmas has helped some people in the grieving Connecticut town of Newtown cope a little better with the shooting tragedy that killed 20 schoolchildren, while others have yet to feel the holiday joy.
+NEWTOWN, Conn., Dec 25 (Reuters) - Christmas has helped the grieving Connecticut town of Newtown cope a little better with the shooting tragedy earlier this month, and allowed some people to finally smile.

-Smiles returned for those taking a respite from the mourning now that funerals for the victims have concluded.
-For the crestfallen, the holiday spirit was absent in a town that just buried its children.
+Though more somber than a typical Christmas, the holiday has given Newtown a respite from the mourning.
+All the funerals for the victims have concluded.

 “We’re getting through this with our faith and our prayer.
 People are smiling a little more now,” said John Barry, owner of an information technology staffing company.
 “The week was so horrible.
 Now it’s time to celebrate Christmas.”

-This largely Christian town was shaken on the morning of December 14, when a 20-year-old gunman armed with a military-style assault rifle shot dead 20 children aged 6 and 7 and six adults at Sandy Hook Elementary School.
-It was the second-deadliest school shooting in U.S. history.
+This largely Christian town was shaken on the morning of Dec.
+14, when a 20-year-old gunman armed with a military-style assault rifle shot dead 20 children aged 6 and 7 and six adults at Sandy Hook Elementary School.
+It was the second deadliest school shooting in U.S. history.

 Little is known about the shooter, Adam Lanza, who also killed his mother before the rampage and later himself to create a death toll of 28 in a tragedy that has revitalized the debate over U.S. gun control laws.